Digital Methods to Quantify Sensor Output Uncertainty in Real Time: Supplementary material

 \subsection{Supplementary data and figures for Melexis MLX90640}

 In case of sensors where use of calibration data is necessary, sensor manufacturers provide conversion routines to convert raw sensor readings to meaningful sensor outputs.
 For the MLX90640, these routines convert raw data to per-pixel temperature values, as exemplified by Figures~\ref{fig:ThermopileInfraredSensorDiagram}(G) and~\ref{fig:ThermopileInfraredSensorDiagram}(L), respectively.
 These conversion routines are functions of the 768-pixel raw sensor data, 37 calibration parameters (four of which are 768-element arrays), and two dynamic sensor-provided parameters (device temperature and voltage).
+Table~\ref{tab:MLX90640OutputUncertaintyMetrics} lists aggregate metrics for all \qty{322560} the MLX90640 output pixel distributions (recall Figure~\ref{fig:MlxSensorOutputsErrorsCombined}).

 Table~\ref{tab:Mlx90640CalibrationParametersExtracted} lists the extracted value for each calibration parameter.
 The official MLX90640 driver\footnote{https://github.com/melexis/mlx90640-library} extracts the raw calibration data from the sensor by reading the EEPROM memory.
-The driver first reads the data from the memory as unsigned 16-bit integer numbers (\verb|uint16_t|).
+The driver firsta reads the data from the memory as unsigned 16-bit integer numbers (\verb|uint16_t|).
 Then, it performs logical and arithmetic operations on the values read, such as bit shifts and floating-point scaling, to compute the calibration parameters---in some sense, the calibration parameters have their own set of conversion routines.

 Table~\ref{tab:Mlx90640CalibrationMemoryData} lists the raw scalar calibration data that is available in the sensor memory.
 Applications that need to extract the calibration parameters from this data are subject to the uncertainty of the quantized representation of the data.
 This is an effect of the calibration process that converts analog quantities or digital floating-point values ultimately to an integer to store in the sensor device memory.
 Using floating-point representations for calibration data would partly mitigate but not eliminate the issue.